In 1970, two psychologists did a very interesting experiment called the “The Good Samaritan experiment”.

 It was meant to determine whether we're kind under some conditions and oblivious at other times.

 Is there something that's been under our nose all along that we've been missing?
 Let's find out.

 A few months ago, my brother in law's house was burgled.

 What do you say to someone when their house has been burgled?
 What do you say when you run into a friend, and you find she's lost her father?
-We live in a world that's filled with kindness, or else we wouldn't function on a day to day basis.
+We live in a world that's filled with kindness, if we didn't we wouldn't function on a day-to-day basis.